matthewroot/root-readme/README.md

 ## Want to work together?

 If any of the above resonated with you and we're not already working together (and you'd be interested in changing that), please connect with me on [LinkedIn](https://www.linkedin.com/in/rootmatt/).
-We're always looking for great frontend engineers at Optimizely and there are a [variety of positions](https://www.optimizely.com/careers/#positions) open for other teams as well.
+We're always looking for great engineers to add to the [Uptrust](https://www.uptrust.co) team.